Diana Swain

-Diana Swain is a public speaker and the founder of Diana Swain Strategies, an Executive Coaching and Communications Consulting firm based in Toronto, Ontario, Canada.
-Swain established the firm in January, 2024 after a career as a Canadian journalist.
+Diana Swain is a public speaker and the founder of Diana Swain Strategies, an executive coaching and communications consulting firm based in Toronto, Ontario, Canada.
+Swain established the firm in January 2024 after a career as a Canadian journalist.

-Swain worked at CBC News, Canada’s public broadcaster, for over 33 years before deciding to leave in December, 2023 to start her own business.
-In her final role as Managing Editor of Investigations, she was responsible for management oversight of the network’s main investigative properties, including The Fifth Estate, Marketplace, Go Public and the network news investigative unit.
+Swain worked at CBC News, Canada’s public broadcaster, for over 33 years before deciding to leave in December 2023 to start her own business.
+In her final role as managing editor of investigations, she was responsible for management oversight of the network's main investigative properties, including The Fifth Estate, Marketplace, Go Public and the network news investigative unit.

-Prior to that, she was the Executive Producer of The Fifth Estate for two seasons from 2021-2023.
+Previously, she was the executive producer of The Fifth Estate] for two seasons, from 2021 to 2023.
 In her first season in that role, the program won the Canadian Screen Award for Best News or Information Series.
 It was nominated again for the award the following year, but did not win.

-From 2019-2021, Swain was the Senior Investigative Editor for the Investigative Unit, which provided investigative news stories to all network platforms, including television, radio and online news.
+From 2019 to 2021, Swain was the senior investigative editor for the Investigative Unit, which provided investigative news stories to all network platforms, including television, radio and online news.

 Swain had previously held simultaneous on-air roles at the public broadcaster.
-From 2010-2019 she was the network’s Senior Investigative Correspondent reporting regularly for the network’s flagship news program, The National.
+From 2010 to 2019 she was the network's senior investigative correspondent reporting regularly for the network's flagship news program, The National.
 She often routinely filled in as anchor on the program for long-time news host, Peter Mansbridge.

 Swain often hosted CBC News Network programs.
 She also produced and hosted her own weekly program, The Investigators with Diana Swain which aired on the main CBC network and its 24-hour cable news station, CBC News Network.
-The program ran from 2016-2019.
+The program ran from 2016 to 2019.